Individual Voluntary Arrangement (IVA).

 IVA’s for employed and self-employed are similar.

 Acquiring credit for your business. – An employed person in an IVA needs permission from their insolvency practitioner to raise any form of credit over £500.
-If self-employed, then ordinarily subject to the person issuing the credit facility will be allowed to request a credit account without a fixed limit; however, the agreement remains required by the creditors.
+If self-employed, then ordinarily subject to the person issuing the credit facility will be allowed to request a credit account without a fixed limit; however, the creditors require the agreement.

 How Does An IVA Affect Your Credit Rating?

-If you run your own business, you may access credit for business goods and services.
+If you own your own business, you may access credit for business goods and services.
 However, higher interest charges may apply.
 So take care not to increase your debt.

 Being in an IVA is recorded in The Insolvency Register.